-There is also the ability to seek authorisation, on public benefit grounds, of arrangements that might otherwise be unlawful.
-The authorisation provisions have been temporarily expanded (including to provide for provisional authorisations) during the epidemic period.
+There is also the ability to seek authorisation, on public benefit grounds, of arrangements that might otherwise be unlawful (including by reference to the misuse of market power provision).

-The Commerce Commission has the power to conduct market studies in the public interest, on its own initiative or when required by the Minister - for example, where there is reason to suspect market failure.
+The Commission has the power to conduct market studies in the public interest, on its own initiative or when required by the Minister - for example, where there is reason to suspect market failure.